hardin47/website/Math154/Notes/08-classification.md

 4. repeat steps 1-3 and choose the $k$ for which the prediction error is lowest

-#### CV for Model assessment and selection 10-fold {-}
+#### CV for **Model assessment and selection** 10-fold {-}

-For now we will talk about test/training data *and* CV in order to both model assessment and selection.
+To do both, one approach is to use test/training data *and* CV in order to both model assessment and selection.
 Note that CV could be used in both steps, but the algorithm is slightly more complicated.

 1. split the data into training and test observations
-2. set $k$ in $k$NN
+2. set $k$ in $k$-NN
 3. build the model using the $k$ value set above on *only the training data*:
     a. remove 10% of the training data
     b. build the model using the remaining 90% of the training data